 d) distribute refresh

 Explanation: In the hidden refresh, the refresh cycle is added to the end of a normal read cycle.
 The RAS signal goes high and is then asserted low.
-In the end of the read cycle, the CAS is still asserted.
-This is similar to the CBR mechanism, that is, toggling of RAS signal at the end of the read cycle starts a CBR refresh cycle.
+At the end of the read cycle, the CAS is still asserted.
+This is similar to the CBR mechanism, that is, toggling of the RAS signal at the end of the read cycle starts a CBR refresh cycle.

 15. Which technology is standardized in DRAM for determining the maximum time interval between the refresh cycle?